fzyzcjy/flutter_rust_bridge/website/docs/guides/types/arbitrary/rust-auto-opaque/properties.md

 # Properties

-The `pub` fields of an opaque struct will be automatically translated to corresponding properties.
+The `pub` fields of an opaque struct will be automatically translated, such that it can be used as if it is a normal field.

 ## Example